Cookie Preferences

 • Links (to tools, templates, and related SOPs)

-How to use: Keep steps atomic.
+How to use:Keep steps atomic.
 If you need more than nine steps, split into two SOPs or add a child procedure for a sub-task.

-Capture processes fast without slowing the team
+Capture processes fast with a process documentation tool without slowing the team

 Pull documentation out of live work, not workshops.
 Your aim is speed and fidelity with minimal interruption.